dotnet/AspNetCore.Docs/aspnet/mvc/models/formatting.rst

 Content Negotiation
 -------------------

 Content negotiation (*conneg* for short) occurs when the client specifies an `Accept header <https://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html>`_.
 The default format used by ASP.NET Core MVC is JSON.
-Negotiation occurs automatically for ``IActionResult`` return types, including results returned using the helper methods ``Ok``, ``BadRequest``, ``Created``, etc. You can also return a model type (a class you've defined as your data transfer type) and the framework will automatically wrap it in an ``ObjectResult`` for you.
+Content negotiation is implemented by ``ObjectResult``.
+It is also built into the status code specific action results returned from the helper methods (which are all based on ``ObjectResult``).
+You can also return a model type (a class you've defined as your data transfer type) and the framework will automatically wrap it in an ``ObjectResult`` for you.

 The following action method uses the ``Ok`` and ``NotFound`` helper methods: